2020 Stanley Cup playoffs

 The Boston Bruins made the playoffs as the Presidents' Trophy winners with the most points (i.e. best record) during the regular season.
 The Pittsburgh Penguins increased their postseason appearance streak to fourteen seasons, the longest active streak.
 For the first time since 1996, all California-based teams, the Anaheim Ducks, Los Angeles Kings, and San Jose Sharks, missed the playoffs.
 Six Canadian-based teams made the postseason this year, the most since 1993.
 It also marked the first time since 1986 that all four teams in cities based in Western Canada made the playoffs.
 In addition, it marked the only time to date that both the Winnipeg Jets and Arizona Coyotes (previously the original Jets, before relocation) qualified for the playoffs in the same season, as well as the only time that the Coyotes made the playoffs since 2012.
 This was the last playoff appearance for the Coyotes before suspending operations in 2024.
 For the first time since 1999, all former World Hockey Association teams (Edmonton Oilers, Arizona Coyotes, Carolina Hurricanes, and Colorado Avalanche) made the playoffs.

 Game two of the second round series between the Vancouver Canucks and Vegas Golden Knights was the 94th game of the 2020 Stanley Cup playoffs, surpassing the previous single-year record of 93 established in 2014.
 On September 17, the Tampa Bay Lightning became the first team in NHL history to win the clinching game of their first three series in overtime.
-The Dallas Stars set the record for the most games played in one playoff year (27) in game six of the Stanley Cup Finals; the previous record (26) was shared by the 1987 Philadelphia Flyers, 2004 Calgary Flames, 2014 Los Angeles Kings, 2015 Tampa Bay Lightning and 2019 St. Louis Blues.
-Game six of the Stanley Cup Finals was also the 130th game of the playoffs, setting the all-time record for most games played in one playoff year.
+The Dallas Stars set the record for the most games played in one playoff year (27) in game six of the Stanley Cup Final; the previous record (26) was shared by the 1987 Philadelphia Flyers, 2004 Calgary Flames, 2014 Los Angeles Kings, 2015 Tampa Bay Lightning and 2019 St. Louis Blues.
+Game six of the Stanley Cup Final was also the 130th game of the playoffs, setting the all-time record for most games played in one playoff year.